 General Negligence

-• Two previously designated dangerous dogs escaped their enclosure and attacked the plaintiff, injuring him physically and leading to serious post-traumatic complaints.
+• Mediated a case involving two previously designated dangerous dogs that escaped their enclosure and attacked the plaintiff, resulting in physical injuries and significant post-traumatic symptoms.

 Personal Injury

-• Personal injury matter by an unlicensed subcontractor against the homeowner after a fall from a ladder resulting in severe leg injuries.
+• Mediated a personal injury case brought by an unlicensed subcontractor against a homeowner following a ladder fall that resulted in severe leg injuries.

 PI Auto

-• Mediated pre-arbitration first-party Underinsured Motorist auto accident case involving claimed chronic cervical and lumbar spine whiplash injuries and emotional distress.
+• Mediated a pre-arbitration first-party underinsured motorist (UIM) case arising from an auto accident, involving claims of chronic cervical and lumbar spine whiplash injuries, as well as emotional distress.

-• Plaintiff was "doored" while riding her bike and claimed injuries to her neck, back, and shoulder which required ongoing medical treatment.
+• Mediated a case in which the plaintiff was 'doored' while riding her bicycle and sustained injuries to her neck, back, and shoulder, requiring ongoing medical treatment.

-• Plaintiff pedestrian crossing the street in a crosswalk was struck and injured by a car.
-She claimed physical injuries, lost wages, psychological trauma, and general damages.
-Defendant disputed the extent of damages, claiming failure to mitigate, citing little to no medical and/or psychological treatment.
+• Mediated a case involving a pedestrian who was struck by a vehicle while lawfully crossing in a crosswalk.
+The plaintiff claimed physical injuries, lost wages, psychological trauma, and general damages.
+The defendant disputed the extent of damages, alleging failure to mitigate and citing minimal medical and psychological treatment.

 • Mediated a case where the plaintiff was severely injured when a city bus veered over the median and collided with her vehicle head on.
 The bus had been t-boned by a speeding car, which ran a red light, impacting the bus and throwing the driver of the bus from his driving position and causing him to veer across traffic into the plaintiff's stopped car.
 The plaintiff brought claims against the original driver of the car, as well as against the city transportation agency.